Natural resources and environmental related job listings. Includes internships, graduate fellowships, faculty positions and scholarships.

 Education in an Aquatics related field culminating in a B.S. degree is desired.
 Experience with above listed activities is desired.
 Electrofishing and netting surveys, working/camping/hiking in remote environments, handling fish, maintaining fisheries sampling gears, crew lead experience, and identification of trout species will be used as ranking criteria.
 Candidates are expected to be able to pack 50 pounds through mountainous terrain for 8+ miles in a day, often in slippery, rocky terrain.

-To apply email resume to firstname.lastname@example.org.
+To apply please email resume to firstname.lastname@example.org.